Kami: Shinto belief

-The ancestors of a particular family can also be worshipped as kami.
+The ancestors of one's family can also be worshipped as kami.
 In this sense, these kami are worshipped not because of their godly powers, but because of a distinctive quality or virtue.
-These kami are celebrated regionally, and several miniature shrines (hokora) have been built in their honor.
-In many cases, people who once lived are thus revered; an example of this is Tenjin, who was Sugawara no Michizane (845–903 CE) in life.
+An example of this is Tenjin, who was Sugawara no Michizane (845–903 CE) in life.
+These kami are celebrated regionally, and miniature shrines (hokora) have been built in their honor.